checklist/checklist-support/docs/account/account.md

 ![Checklist Login](/assets/images/account/login.png)

 Click Register, receive a confirmation link via email, and click it to confirm your account.
-Now you can log in at [https://app2.checklist.com](https://app2.checklist.com){:target="\_blank"}.
+Now you can [log in ↗](https://app2.checklist.com){:target="\_blank"}.

 ## Reset Password